 Years ago, when I first met my husband and even after my second baby, I didn’t think a lot about saving money.
 In fact I simply went day by day.
 I decided what was for dinner and I bought what we needed to make that meal.
 Never thinking to look at the cost of what I was buying.
 I simply went off what I knew how to make. (which at that point was very limited) As I look back now and ask myself “What were you thinking?”
 I could have been saving so much money all those years.
 I want to share with you Five Steps To Trim The Fat Off Your Grocery Budget.

 These steps are things I have learned over the years.
-Some I may have mentioned in other posts, some may be common cents, and others you may have never thought about.
+Some I may have mentioned in other posts, some may be common cents and some of you may be like I was back then and never thought about it.
 If I am being completely honest, I never use to think about any of these things before we had to start cutting down our budget.
 If I had we may have never gotten into the debt we did.

 So here is what I have learned over the past several years:

 Five Steps To Trip The Fat Off Your

 Find Out What You Are Spending: